AngelinaSG/commision-fees-calculation-app/README.md

 # Commission Fees Calculation App

+![NODE Version][node-image]

 > Allows you to calculate the commission in the bank based on the given commission fees

 ## Development setup

+1. Create .env file in the root.
+Add API_BASE_URL variable

+2. Make sure you are using Node.js LTS

-Open project in you code editor and run
+3. Open project in you code editor and run

 ```sh
 npm install
 ```

-To run application in development mode run (watch changes in src)
+4. To run application in development mode run (watch changes in src)

 ```sh
 npm start:dev